-In the Ogaden War the advance of the Western Somali Liberation Front has been slowed down by floods.
+Background: In the Ogaden War the advance of the Western Somali Liberation Front has been slowed down by floods.
 The setback caused by the heavy rains came as a decisive battle was being fought near the city or Harar, which is one of Ethiopia's last remaining strongholds in the region.

 SYNOPSIS: Two months ago there seemed to be no stopping the Somali advance across the desert.
 They met only pockets of resistance, but the weather and Ethiopia's new Soviet weaponry is changing the picture.
 Getting supplies through to the Liberation Front is a big problem.
 In certain areas it has been difficult to move military vehicles, and there have been reports of Somali setbacks.
 The Somalis say they have smashed the Ethiopian Army's first offensive against them in the mountains, but according to a report in London's Observer newspaper only a limited number of weeks are left to achieve a military victory.